Physicist

 Career tips

-Try to get work experience to find out more about job roles and the sectors where you could apply your knowledge and skills as a physicist.
+Try to get work experience to find out more about job roles and the areas where you could apply your knowledge and skills as a physicist.
 Look out for:

 Further information

-You can find out more about careers in physics through the Institute of Physics.
+You can find out more about careers in physics through the Institute of Physics and Planet Possibility.

 What it takes